Ra77a3l3-jar/Codex/🐚 Bash-Documentation.md

 ---

 *This documentation is maintained by the community.
-Last updated: December 2024*
+Last updated: August 2025*